2019-fall-uiuc-ling506/2019-Fall-UIUC-LING506.github.io/syllabus.md

 * Students are expected to actively follow along and practice the examples presented in the readings.
 * Students are expected to attentively view assigned video lectures.
 * Students are expected to attend the entirety of every class session and actively participate in the class.
-* Quiz questions may come from readings, video lectures, or other material previously covered in class.
+* Homework, exam, and quiz questions may come from readings, video lectures, or other material previously covered in class.
-* Homework questions may cover material from the readings that have not been covered in class or in video lectures.
+* Homework, exam, and quiz questions may cover material from the readings that have not been covered in class or in video lectures.
-* Homework questions may cover material from the video lectures that have not been covered in class or in the readings.
+* Homework, exam, and quiz questions may cover material from the video lectures that have not been covered in class or in the readings.

 #### Learning Goals and Outcomes